Cluster Headache – aka – migranous neuralgia accounts for <1% of all headaches.

-pain that typically wakes the patient during the night, so called, because attacks occur in ‘clusters’ – e.g. many attack in the space of a week, then no attacks for several months.
+Cluster headache causes a unilateral pain that typically wakes the patient during the night, so called, because attacks occur in ‘clusters’ – e.g. many attacks in the space of a week, then no attacks for several months.
 The typical patient is male aged 30-40.
-Alcohol
+Alcohol often precipitates attacks.

 Epidemiology and Aetiology